Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 So he *did.* Vemik took his time and reveled in it.
 He left Ferd’s arms free because it was just play and not anything *too* mean, so could fight back for real if he was ever too scared…

 He didn’t, not really.
-Hands gripped hard everywhere, looking for weakness, fists pounded against Vemik’s back...nothing.
+Hands gripped hard everywhere, looking for weakness, fists pounded against Vemik’s back... nothing.
 He just played harder, too stone-bodied for Ferd’s strength to fight.
 Ferd knew his place, now.
 He was Vemik’s.
 His men and his *tribe* were Vemik’s too, in the same way that every Given-Man and everything that was his, also belonged to Yan.

 It was *good* to be strong.